cbonoz/cortx22/README.md

 #### Verifying the end-to-end connection

-If the front end is able to successfully connect to your running CortX or S3 instance, you should see a 'Connected' indicator here with the ability to select a bucket from the dropdown here:
+If the front end is able to successfully connect to your running CortX or S3 instance, you should see a 'Connected' indicator here with the ability to select a bucket from the dropdown here.
+If you are not connected, a 'Not connected' indicator will show.

 <img src="./img/connected.png" width=600/>